-Except to the extent that the Reorganized Debtor and a Holder of an Allowed Priority Tax Claim against the Debtor agree to a different treatment, each Holder of an Allowed Priority Tax Claim against the Debtor shall receive, at the sole option of the Reorganized Debtor, (a) on the Effective Date, Cash in an amount equal to the unpaid portion of such Allowed Priority Tax Claim, or (b) commencing 120 days after the occurrence of the Effective Date and continuing over a period not exceeding Fifty Six Months (56) months from and after the Order For Relief Date, equal monthly Cash payments in an aggregate amount equal to the unpaid portion of such Allowed Priority Tax Claim, together with interest at the applicable rate under nonbankruptcy law, subject to the sole option of the Reorganized Debtor, as applicable, to prepay the entire amount of the unpaid portion of Allowed Priority Tax Claim and in a manner not less favorable than the most favored nonpriority unsecured Claim provided for by the Plan.
-All Allowed Priority Tax Claims that are not due and payable on or before the Effective Date shall be paid in the ordinary course of business as such obligations become due.
-Any Priority Tax Claim secured by a lien shall retain such lien to secure its claim until paid in full, except as provided for in the plan of reorganization in sections, 4.2.2.1, 4.2.2.2 and 4.2.2.3.
+Except to the extent that the Reorganized Debtor and a Holder of an Allowed Priority Tax Claim against the Debtor agree to a different treatment, each Holder of an Allowed Priority Tax Claim against the Debtor shall receive, at the sole option of the Reorganized Debtor, (a) on the Effective Date, Cash in an amount equal to the unpaid portion of such Allowed Priority Tax Claim, or (b) commencing 120 days after the occurrence of the Effective Date and continuing over a period not to exceed 36 months, equal quarterly payments, consisting of interest, at the applicable rate.
+In addition to the quarterly interest payments, Debtor shall cause the outstanding principal balance due to be reduced by one third (1/3) of the original balance due 12 months from the effective date and each successive 12 months thereafter until paid, such that the outstanding principal balance is reduced to \$0.00 at the end of the 36 month Claim provided for by the Plan.
+All other Tax Claims that are not due and payable on or before the Effective Date shall be paid in the ordinary course of business as such obligations become due.
+Any Priority Tax Claim secured by a lien shall retain such lien to secure its claim until paid in full, except as provided for in the plan of reorganization in Sections, 4.2.2.1, 4.2.2.2 and 4.2.2.3.